mediocregopher/radix/README.md

 Radix is a full-featured [Redis][redis] client for Go.
 See the [GoDoc][godoc] for documentation and general usage examples.

+This is the third revision of this project, the previous one has been deprecated but can be found [here](https://github.com/mediocregopher/radix.v2).

-**This project was recently changed from `radix.v3` to `radix/v3`, to account for go's new [module](https://github.com/golang/go/wiki/Modules).
-As long as you are using the latest updated of your major go version (1.9.7+, 1.10.3+, 1.11+) the go get should work correctly with the new import path.**
+**This project's name was recently changed from `radix.v3` to `radix`, to account for go's new [module][module] system.
+As long as you are using the latest update of your major go version (1.9.7+, 1.10.3+, 1.11+) the module-aware go get should work correctly with the new import path.**

 **I'm sorry to anyone for whom this change broke their build, I tried very hard to not have to do it, but ultimately it was the only way that made sense for the future.
-Hopefully the only thing needed to fix the breakage is to change the import paths to and re-run 'go get'.**
+Hopefully the only thing needed to fix the breakage is to change the import paths and re-run 'go get'.**

-## Installation
+## Installation and Usage

+[Module][module]-aware mode:

     go get github.com/mediocregopher/radix/v3

-Or, if you're using `go mod`:

-    go mod edit -require github.com/mediocregopher/radix/v3@latest
+    // import github.com/mediocregopher/radix/v3

+Legacy GOPATH mode:

+    go get github.com/mediocregopher/radix
+    // import github.com/mediocregopher/radix

 ## Testing